ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription.md

 * time(VG',RG',RA') are subsequent instances of the corresponding times from Figure 5 in {{-rats-riv}}.

-* time(NS) – the Verifier generates a nonce and makes an {{RFC8639}} \<establish-subscription\> request using the nonce as a subscription handle ('subHandle').
+* time(NS) – the subscriber generates a nonce and makes an {{RFC8639}} \<establish-subscription\> request based on a nonce.
 This request also includes the augmentations defined in this document's YANG model.
 Key subscription RPC parameters include:
-  * the nonce used as the subHandle,
+  * the nonce,
-  * a set of PCRs of interest which the Verifier wants to appraise, and
+  * a set of PCRs of interest which the  wants to appraise, and
   * an optional filter which can reduce the logged events on the \<attestation\> stream pushed to the Verifier.

 * time(EG) – an initial response of Evidence is returned to the Verifier.
 This includes: